tsalik/kostas-tsalikis.com/content/posts/uploading_an_android_library_on_jcenter.md

 # Final thoughts

-Ultimately revisiting how to add CI on an open-source project and automating the publish project proved to be a good exercise.
-Apart from the frustration of some(actually a lot) broken builds due to misconfigurations on the `travis.yml` for setting up CI it was an overall enjoyable ride.
-Having to deal with how a publication actually works clarified a lot of things on how maven works and highlighted that creating a publication with its artifacts and uploading it on a public maven repo are actually two different and partially unrelated things.
+Ultimately revisiting how to add CI on an open-source project and automating its publishing process proved to be a good exercise.
+Apart from the frustration of some (a lot) broken builds due to misconfigurations on the `travis.yml` for setting up CI it was an overall enjoyable ride.
+Having to deal with how a publication works, clarified a lot of things on how maven works and highlighted that creating a publication with its artifacts and uploading it on a public maven repo are actually two different and partially unrelated things.

-Just publishing locally would be enough as I would be able to manually upload the artifacts as I did in the past, but this time instead of being dependent on someone else's ready-made solution, I decided to actually check out how to do this without the help of a third-party plugin.
-After all the less the plugins the less the pain of building a library or app.
+Just publishing locally would have been enough as I would be able to manually upload the artifacts as I did in the past, but this time instead of being dependent on someone else's ready-made solution, I decided to actually check out how to do this without the help of a third-party plugin.
+After all, the lesser the plugins the lesser the pain of building a library or app.
 The bintray plugin was indeed invaluable as it made easy the upload part of publishing the library.

 # Next Steps